Thacker Pass Lithium Mine in Humboldt County, NV

 Public Process Hindered in Mine Permitting during COVID-19 Pandemic

-Great Basin Resource Watch is additionally concerned about the ways the public process is currently being hindered in permitting for the Thacker Pass site–especially considering how controversial the proposed project is and the fact that the COVID-19 pandemic is impeding on the community’s ability to meet and deliberate about it.
+Great Basin Resource Watch is additionally concerned about the ways the public process has been hindered in permitting for the Thacker Pass site–especially considering how controversial the proposed project is and the fact that the COVID-19 pandemic is impeding on the community’s ability to meet and deliberate about it.
 Throughout Nevada, COVID-19 has understandably made it nearly impossible for many community members to come together to discuss their concerns and perspectives, as well as share information with one another, on proposed mine projects.
 If people do not have the ability to come together to have these conversations and arrive at a collective understanding of a proposed mine, it is nearly impossible for a project to acquire meaningful community consent.
 Furthermore, accessing the technical documents needed for understanding a proposed mine project and its impacts can be difficult for people, especially in rural areas, who do not have consistent internet to locate these documents electronically and who, because of COVID, can no longer go in person to access this information.
 In these ways, the current pandemic has put many people and communities in positions where they cannot fairly give their consent for projects.
 Despite this, the permitting for many mine projects–including Thacker Pass–are continuing as usual.